jmettraux/jmettraux.github.com/_posts/2012-12-20-ruote-and-the-await-attribute.md

 {% endhighlight %}
 </div>

-The rectangle is the top sequence, when the concurrence is done, C gets applied.
+Consider the diagram on the right, the rectangle is the top sequence, when the concurrence is done, C gets applied.
 The concurrence makes sure A and B are applied concurrently, the inner sequence align D after B and the :forget flag is here to let the B branch reply to the concurrence right after B finishes.

 <img src="images/2012-12-14-abc_d.png" align="right" style="margin: 0;" />